selfup/scnnr/README.md

                 if no keywords are given - all file paths of given file extensions will be returned if keywords are given - only filepaths of matches will be returned
-            FingerprintFinder: this is a comma delimited list of SHA2-256 hashes to find files by -m string
+            FingerprintFinder: this is a comma delimited list of SHA2-256 hashes to find files by -l    OPTIONAL Scnnr MODE
+            show line numbers for each match (requires -k) when enabled, finds ALL matches in files (no early exit) -m string
         OPTIONAL
             mode that scnnr will run in